JASMINE Veterinary Cardiovascular Medical Center

 Transportation: Arrange for a pet-friendly taxi (recommended by the JASMINE Clinic) to transport between airport-hotel-hospital.
 We highly recommend this pet taxi service,

 Travel Items: Buy a pet carrier if you don’t have one.
 Even if your pet is a service dog, the Japanese airport officials require that your dog is placed in an enclosed carrier when moving throughout the airport.
 This also applies to the trains while in Japan.

 This packing list is our attempt at helping you think of the things to bring that you may have forgotten, and a little guidance on what you can check through vs. what you need to bring with you on board the plane.

 On the Day of Travel

-- Modification on Notification of Import Animals (where appropriate)
+Modification on Notification of Import Animals (If any changes were made)

 Arrival and Inspection in Japan

 Upon arrival in Japan, your dog must be put in an enclosed carrier.
 There are strict rules with transporting your dog from the airport and from each inspection point.
 Pick up your luggage in baggage claim, and go directly to the Quarantine Office at your arrival airport in Japan.
 Have your paperwork handy, including Health Certificate (forms A and C), FAVN titer Report, 40-day Notification, Approval Notification, and a personal microchip scanner (if applicable).